 You might think that creating designs for everyone is the right way to go.
 Unless you have a ton of experience designing for various industries, this is a challenging task.

-Before you learn how to start a web design business, you should try choosing a niche first to establish yourself and show that you are different from the rest.
+Before you learn how to start a web design company, you should try choosing a niche first to establish yourself and show that you are different from the rest.

 Your business should be something that you’re passionate about and have a high chance of success when doing it.
 Look at your past experiences, where did you enjoy working?
 Think about your most vital skills, where do you excel the most?